Christine Darby // Published: June 2021 // Updated: August 2025

 By all normal measures these sites should be visible on Google—regardless of platform, template, subpar structure or even sparse content.
 We don’t guarantee results, but every site we’ve assisted so far has regained expected visibility.

-That said, these recoveries should not have required our involvement.
+Again though, these recoveries should not have required our involvement.
 Yet, in each case, only direct intervention led to resolution.
 Notably, every other search engine displayed the sites as expected.

 Note, forum advice is often well-intentioned but not always accurate—especially for edge cases like this.
-A common suggestion for portfolio sites is to “add more text,” but content volume isn’t the issue.
-If you're stuck, it's important to consult someone familiar with visibility-specific problems, not just general SEO theory.
+A common suggestion for portfolio sites is to “add more text,” but content volume isn’t an issue.
+If you’re stuck, it’s important to consult someone familiar with visibility-specific problems, not just general SEO theory.

 • February 2020: Liz Markus (artist)